zeek/zeek-demo/README.md

 ### Enable Receive Packet Steering (RPS)

 Unfortunately, this needs to be done on the host loopback interface *and* inside the container.
-For the latter, I haven't found a way to do it without privileged, yet.
+For the latter, we need to play tricks if we want to continue running the zeek container in unprivileged mode.

 For an 8 CPU system, set the following CPU mask in the for `rps_cpus`:

-    $ echo "ff" > /sys/devices/virtual/net/lo/queues/rx-0/rps_cpus
+    $ echo ff > /sys/devices/virtual/net/lo/queues/rx-0/rps_cpus

 This will choose a CPU for packet handling based on on the flow hash rather than the CPU on which `capture-fwd` is running.

+For eth0 within the container, use nsenter on the host system to enter the mount and network namespace of the container, then set `rps_cpu` of `eth0`:

+    $ TARGET_PID=$(pgrep -f '^/udp-dropper 4789$')
+    $ sudo nsenter -m -n -t $TARGET_PID
+    $ mount -o remount,rw /sys
+    $ echo ff > /sys/devices/virtual/net/eth0/queues/rx-0/rps_cpus
+    $ mount -o remount,ro /sys
+    # Ctrl+D to exit

+In a Docker container, sysfs is mounted read-only when running unprivileged.
+To change the setting, we temporarily mount as `rw` and reset it afterwards.

-It can also make sense to increase the `netdev_max_backlog` value to avoid softnet drops:
+It can also make sense to increase the `netdev_max_backlog` value to avoid softnet drops (see the Monitoring for Packet Drops section).

     $ sysctl -w net.core.netdev_max_backlog=10000